deepanshs/mrinversion/docs/getting_started.rst

     ... ]

 Both dimensions are sampled at every 370 Hz for 25 points.
-The inverse dimension at index 0 and 1 are the `x` and `y` dimensions, respectively.
+The inverse dimension at index 0 and 1 are the *x* and *y* dimensions, respectively.

 Generating the kernel
 ---------------------

-Import the :class:`~mrinversion.kernel.nmr.ShieldingPALineshape` class and generate the kernel as follows,
+Import the :py:class:`~mrinversion.kernel.nmr.ShieldingPALineshape` class and generate the kernel as follows,

 .. plot::